The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 I was one of those people that cut grass.

-Let's stand up because all that happens is that when good people stand by and watch this stuff that's going on, attacks on people like you, attacks on the president, attack on our military.
+And I say to all Americans, let's stand up because all that happens is that when good people stand by and watch this stuff that's going on, attacks on people like you, attacks on the president, attack on our military, it is a shameful act for a politician to stand up and say, I will pay you $50 an hour to go and pick cabbage for a season.

-Not for one day, but for a season, but yet it didn't happen.
+Not for one day, but for a season.

 God bless you, Russ.

-Tommy, uh uh that was powerful.
+Tommy, that was powerful.

 That was really, really powerful.

-By the way, I would disagree with you on one thing.
+He has identified, by the way, I would disagree with you on one thing.

 The guilt of racism is causing us to hamstring ourselves on this immigration debate.

-Having more fun than a human being should be allowed to have here on the one and only excellence in broadcasting network.
+Having more fun than a human being should be allowed to have here on the one and only Excellence in Broadcasting Network.

-A particularly crafty sea lion is befuddling the Army Corps of Engineers who have come to believe that the 1,000 pound mammal is either from hell or from Harvard.
+A particularly crafty sea lion is befuddling the Army Corps of Engineers who have come to believe that the 1,000-pound mammal is either from hell or from Harvard.

-The uh sea lion and his ilk have been camping out at the base of the Bonneville Dam and munching salmon who are trying to migrate up the Columbia River to spawn.
+The sea lion and his ilk have been camping out at the base of the Bonneville Dam and munching salmon who are trying to migrate up the Columbia River to spawn.

-He's figured out how to get into fish ladders that help fish past the dam where the endangered salmon and other fish become his easy prey.
+He's figured out how to get into fish ladders that help fish past the dam, where the endangered salmon and other fish become his easy prey.

 The engineers have used everything legal to get rid of him.

-They've installed gates, they tried huge firecrackers, rockets, rubber bullets, and noises that sea lions don't like.
+They tried huge firecrackers, rockets, rubber bullets, and noises that sea lions don't like.

-But C-404 has given them the flipper.
+But C404 has given them the flipper.

 The California sea lion and his kind are not endangered, but a 1972 law protects them.

-This happened, late 80s or maybe early 90s, drive-by media all vexed over dolphins that were getting caught in the tuna nets.
+The drive-by media all vexed over dolphins that were getting caught in the tuna nets.

-Remember, we even came up with a little parody, dolphin free tuna.
+Remember, we even came up with a little parody, dolphin-free tuna.

-And the environmentalists and the animal rights were demanding that dolphin-free tuna only be uh available because these giant nets were being let out there and they were catching a bunch of uh a bunch of uh little flippers.
+And the environmentalists and the animal rights were demanding that dolphin-free tuna only be available because these giant nets were being let out there and they were catching a bunch of little flippers and little chunks of flipper to show up in the cans of tuna.

 I asked a very simple question.